 Development of basic skills and principles of two-dimensional design with various media.
 Emphasis on solving various compositional and design problems.
 For program major or minor requirements, a grade of C or above is required for successful completion.
+A studio course.
 3 credits (Fall/Spring)